The Writ of Habeas Corpus Process: What to Expect at Chris Perri Law

 Why Chris Perri Law

-For nearly 20 years, Chris Perri has devoted his legal career to fighting for those who have been wrongfully convicted of crimes all over Texas.
+For over 20 years, Chris Perri has devoted his legal career to fighting for those who have been wrongfully convicted of crimes all over Texas.
 An award-winning criminal defense attorney with a thorough understanding of the law and honed skill set, he and his team are here to help.

 To schedule a free case consultation with Chris Perri Law, call us at (512)269-0260 or visit www.chrisperrilaw.com today.